 Resource Finder at Kennedy Krieger Institute

-The Resource Finder provides information to families and professionals about community services, trainings, research, and other information on developmental disabilities and related issues across the lifespan.
+The Resource Finder provides information to families and professionals.
+Information includes community services, trainings, research, and other developmental disability issues.

 Self-Advocates Being Empowered (SABE)

 SABE is a self-advocacy organization working for the full inclusion of people with developmental disabilities in the community, throughout the 50 states and the world.